tmtsoftware/esw-ts/docs/src/main/technical/index.md

 ![esw-ts-overview](../assets/esw-ts-architecture-overview.png)

 For example:
-A web app specifically created for sending control command to a HCD component.
+A Web application specifically created for sending Control Command to a HCD component.

-1. User clicks on submit button.
+1. User clicks on "submit" button.
-1. Command Service of ESW-TS creates appropriate payload adhering to @ref:[service contract](../common/contract.md) exposed by GatewayServer
+1. Command Service of ESW-TS creates appropriate payload adhering to @ref:[service contract](../common/contract.md) exposed by Gateway Server.
-1. **ESW-TS** service uses fetch api of browser to make request.
+1. **ESW-TS** service uses fetch API of browser to make request.
-1. Gateway Server on receiving correct payload, process it and sends the Control command to the destined HCD component.
+1. Gateway Server on receiving correct payload, processes it and sends the Control Command to the destined HCD component.
-1. On successfully handling of command by HCD component, GatewayServer returns a SuccessResponse.
+1. On successfully handling of command by HCD component, Gateway Server returns a `SuccessResponse`.
-1. ESW-TS handles the response and returns it, as it was received to the caller web-ui component or in case of error throw's @extref:[ServiceError](ts-docs:classes/models.serviceerror.html).
+1. ESW-TS handles the response and returns it, as it was received to the caller Web-UI component or in case of error throws @extref:[ServiceError](ts-docs:classes/models.serviceerror.html).